toddm-ClaybookAdvisors/layercake-method/AUTHOR_NOTES.md

 *note 2*
 After prompt 7, I told CGPT to include the original text of my prompts along with the "instructions" which are an interpretation of the original prompt.

+*note 3*
+After prompt 10, the chat started to get slow and stupid.
+I just spent a bunch of time creating the transition process between chats and added an index now that I have things checked into github